-The AZX Series® of AC power sources are carefully inspected before shipment.
+The AZX, GSZ and ELZ Series® of AC power sources or loads are carefully inspected before shipment.
 If instrument damage has occurred during transport, please inform Pacific Power Source' nearest sales and service office or representative.

-All AZX models require three-phase AC input and are furnished with a compression terminal block for AC input.
+All models require three-phase AC input and are furnished with a compression terminal block for AC input.
 A suitable line cord and power disconnect is required (but not included) to connect these power supplies to the mains.